vdaas/vald/docs/contributing/unit-test-guideline.md

 ## Unit Test

-Before considering the Unit test, we should define what is the unit.
+Before considering the unit test, we should define what is the unit.
 Unit is a set of procedures or functions, in a procedural or functional language.
 Also, it is a class and its needed classes, in an object or object-oriented language.
 Unit testing validates the basic units of the program in isolation.